qapish/labman/roadmap.md

   - [ ] Health status transitions.
 - [ ] Simple integration test using a mocked local HTTP server.

+(Note: Core Stage 4 functionality (registry, health checks, model discovery, scheduling, and integration with `labmand` and `labman-proxy`) is implemented and exercised manually against real endpoints; automated tests remain to be added for full exit criteria.)

 ---

 ## Stage 5 — Proxy Layer (`labman-proxy`)